 Many thanks to Thom Willey, Seal Cove Auto Museum and our star, Liberty Carter.

 For over 100 years BHML has served the people of Tremont.
 Now that we are open to the public we welcome you to stop in and see the changes for yourself!

 The library is fully open during scheduled hours, without patron number limits.
 All of our services are available, from browsing newspapers, books and magazines, to computer use and interlibrary loan.
 In-person programming will be held OUTSIDE until further notice.
 When visiting, please abide by a few very simple common-sense guidelines:

 *All patrons are required to wear a mask inside

 *Be mindful of distance with staff and other patrons

 *Wipe down keyboard and mouse after use.
 Wipe down touched areas in bathroom after use.

 If you are uncomfortable with any of the above, we welcome you to utilize our curbside service.
 Information can be found HERE.
 To review our complete opening procedure and operations protocol, please go HERE.
 All of the above in-building expectations will be posted outside and the full document on our website.

 The Library at 89 Bernard Rd in Bernard is open to the public on Tuesday and Wednesday from 10-5, Thursday from 10-8, and Saturday from 10-2.

-We have a wonderful new space and very excited to welcome you back for a safe and enriching library experience.
+We have a wonderful new space and very excited to welcome you back!
 Please don’t hesitate to email or call me with any questions at 244-3798.